siamak4mo/jcal/README.md

 Jalali calendar package consists of a library namely libjalali and two simple and easy to use terminal tools, jcal and jdate with functionality similar to UNIX cal and date.

+This modified version supports 33 years leap algorithm (pass `--enable-leap33` to the configure script).

+See <https://calendar.ut.ac.ir/Fa/News/Data/Doc/KabiseShamsi1206-1498-new.pdf> for more details.